seidelmartin/nest-koa-adapter/README.md

 ## Caveats

-Nest components which operates with with Koa response like exception filters needs to use the `koaReply` utility function from this package because the implementation if the reply in adapter doesn't allow to use standard way of setting `body` and `status` properties.
+Nest components which operates with Koa response like exception filters needs to use the `koaReply` utility function from this package because the implementation if the reply in adapter doesn't allow to use standard way of setting `body` and `status` properties.